woocommerce/woocommerce/readme.txt

 * Fix - API - Replace term_taxonomy_id for term_id whilst creating/editing terms.
 * Fix - API - Fix parent_id and menu_order for variations.
 * Fix - Combine update post calls when update_status is ran.
+* Fix - Total number of comments in the admin panel.
 * Tweak - Show customer details for logged in users only on thanks page to prevent customer details being revealed if someone finds out the URL.
 * Tweak - Wrap status report in backticks to stop people breaking .org forums.
 * Tweak - Error handling for screen ids.